check-spelling/zephyr/doc/contribute/guidelines.rst

    (Linux, macOS, and Windows) but some of the tools used in the sections below are only available on Linux and macOS.
-On Windows, instead of running these tools yourself, you will need to rely on the Continuous Integration (CI) service using Github Actions, which runs automatically on GitHub when you submit your Pull Request (PR).
+On Windows, instead of running these tools yourself, you will need to rely on the Continuous Integration (CI) service using GitHub Actions, which runs automatically on GitHub when you submit your Pull Request (PR).
 You can see any failure results in the workflow details link near the end of the PR conversation list.
 See `Continuous Integration`_ for more information